Friday Updates - November 1, 2024

 Daylight Savings Time ends this weekend!
 Don't forget to set your clocks back one hour this Saturday evening before you go to bed.

-TOWN CLERK'S OFFICE CLOSED ON ELECTION DAY
+TOWN CLERK'S OFFICE CLOSED ON ELECTION DAY - All Employees will be at the polls.

 A family of skeletons attended the Downtown Trick-or-Treat on Saturday, October 26.
 Courtesy, Todd Selig